Beauty tips from top celebrity skin gurus

 Michelle Peck has the best advice of all, saying that beauty really is only skin deep and it’s your personality that counts:

 “People are always asking me, “how can I look like Madonna?”
 To me, beauty truly is, and it’s going to sound cliche, an inside job.
 You can come to me and spend 1k for two treatments, and I can leave you glowing externally, but we all know.
 We’ve all been in the rooms with people who are aesthetically beautiful but you don’t even want to spend five minutes with them—because it all starts inside.
 They can come to me and do the external, but that’s not what I’m about.
 When I treat someone, it’s never about the face.
 The face is the byproduct.
 Beauty is a reflection of our internal world, externally.”

 It’s official.
 You don’t need supermodel or A-list star looks to be gorgeous.
 We certainly agree with that.

-Love this? how about giving your beauty closet a spring clean?
+Love this? how about giving your beauty closet a summer clean?
 Or maybe you’d be interested in conscious beauty guru Cayli Cavaco Reck’s top beauty tips – or how about taking a look at which products Drew Barrymore loves and recommends?

 Discover Lumity’s skin-loving formulas, designed to help you glow from the inside out.